USAMRICD-UW-Fred-Hutch-Cancer-Research/Use-Of-Short-Wave-Fiber-Optics-To-Deliver-UV-Light-To-Tumors/README.md

 https://www.lasercomponents.com/de-en/news/transmission-of-uv-light-with-optical-fiber/

-## Brain Tumer Removal Surgery
+## Brain Tumor Removal Surgery
 Prepare multiple hazmat waste buckets with 409 sprayed all around inside.

-Prepare 2 endospcopes with attached low-frequency fiber optic strands and UV source.
-Fiber strand terminates at 1 cm from endoscope tip.
+Prepare 2 endoscopes with attached low-frequency fiber optic strands and UV source.
+The fiber strand terminates at 1 cm from the endoscope tip.
 Adjust for surgery.

 Prepare 1 endoscope with hydrogen peroxide spray tube and UV.
 000

-Coat patients mouth, throat, and airways with carmex.
+Coat the patient's mouth, throat, and airways with Carmex.

 Instruct patient to "not swallow" ANYTHING during surgery.
-Instruct patient in coughing or vomiting virus load into waste bucket.
+Instruct patient in coughing or vomiting virus load into the waste bucket.

-Prepare 5 cups nutmeg, 5 cups turmeric, & 3 cups creatine with 1 gallon distilled water.
+Prepare 5 cups nutmeg, 5 cups turmeric, & 3 cups creatine with 1 gallon of distilled water.

-Prepare 2 500mg Niacin, 2 100mg Zinc.
+Prepare 2 500mg Niacin, and 2 100mg Zinc.

-Prepare patient's lips with carmex to prevent lip injury during vomiting or coughing up virus and vessicle tumor.
+Prepare the patient's lips with Carmex to prevent lip injury during vomiting or coughing up the virus and vesicle tumor.

-Enter nasal channel with endoscope.
-Locate vesicle tumor cavity.
+Enter the nasal channel with the endoscope.
+Locate the vesicle tumor cavity.

 Enter mouth with fiber optic strand.
-Stick 1cm fiber into tumor gape (vesicle opening).
-Assistant turns power on immediately.
+Stick 1cm fiber into the tumor gape (vesicle opening).
+The assistant turns the power on immediately.

-As soon as the virus load uses legs to begin pullout, pull equipment from mouth.
+As soon as the virus load uses the legs to begin pullout, pull equipment from the mouth.

 Use nasal endoscope to press fiber into flesh ~4mm from gape.
-Power UV on to create effect that UV is shining in tumor.
+Power UV on to create the effect that UV is shining in the tumor.

 The intention is to drive the viral load from the vesicle tumor.

 Assist the patient through coughing up the virus.
-Procedure is done over waste bin.
+The procedure is done over a waste bin.
 Leave UV on.

-As soon as the virus load is in the bin, administer neosporin into the sinuses to create barrier for surgeon.
+As soon as the virus load is in the bin, administer Neosporin into the sinuses to create a barrier for the surgeon.

-Enter vesicle tumor with endoscope starting with fiber.
+Enter the vesicle tumor with an endoscope starting with fiber.

-5 minutes: Hit every inside surface of vesicle sack with UV.
+5 minutes: Hit every inside surface of the vesicle sack with UV.

 The sack with melt onto the endoscope.

-Pull meltdown through neosporin coated nasal channel AS SLOW AS POSSIBLE.
+Pull meltdown through the neosporin-coated nasal channel AS SLOW AS POSSIBLE.

-IF YOU DO IT TOO QUICK MELTDOWN WILL STING SINUS WITH NEMATACYST.
+IF YOU DO IT TOO QUICKLY MELTDOWN WILL STING THE SINUS WITH NEMATACYST.

-Fill sinus with neosporin.
+Fill the sinus with Neosporin.

-Stick new endoscope into nasal cavity with hydrogen peroxide.
-Aggresively spray hydrogen peroxide into wound until clean solution is rinsing out for 4 minutes.
+Stick the new endoscope into the nasal cavity with hydrogen peroxide.
+Aggressively spray hydrogen peroxide into the wound until a clean solution is rinsed out for 4 minutes.

-REPEAT 3 TIMES {Use elongated tube through nasal to fill vesicle tumor with neosporin.
+REPEAT 3 TIMES {Use elongated tube through nasal to fill vesicle tumor with Neosporin.
 Fill with pressure.

 Rinse aggressively with hydrogen peroxide.}

-Fill wound with neosporin with pressure.
+Fill the wound with Neosporin with pressure.

-Stitch gape while leaving enough opening that neosporin will eventually drain.
+Stitch the gape while leaving enough opening that Neosporin will eventually drain.

 Patients must take daily to exit Matrix (wound healing & prevent re-infection):